jtibaquira/nsearch/Readme.md

-# Script to search into the NSE databases
+# NSEarch

 ## Description
-#### nse script search is a minimal script to help find a diferentes script into the nse database file
+#### nsearch is a minimal script to help find a diferentes script into the nse database file

 ## Help Menu